MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Ghost Pipe

-Sarah: **"** Another one from Magic Tuber Stringband, this one off their 2023 album, Tarantism.
+Sarah: **"** Another one from Magic Tuber Stringband, this one from their 2023 album, Tarantism.
 Once again, the band's experimentation with microtonalities craft a delightfully unexpected and contemplative world within the track.
 We grow into these unconventional sounds until they become eerily hypnotic, and just as we tread deeper, the track wanders effortlessly into its own momentum -- a new bloom of spiraling energy, and just like that, we're soaring :) **"**

 ## Weirs and Magic Tuber Stringband - Tunnel